tjdragon/defi-risk/README.md

 From GCP the results can be exported to Google Drive or to a BigQuery table - up to you how you want to process the data.

 Next is to apply the weighted average formula above - that you can adapt according to your risk criteria.

+The risk score for USDC is therefore 2.3%.

+This approach can be used for all ERC20 tokens on any EVM chain.

+## How does it relate to DeFi?

+I started to look at applying this to DeFi protocols, such as [Uniswap](https://uniswap.org/), using the positions based on the [NFTs minted](https://opensea.io/collection/uniswap-v3-positions).
+It turns out that for a given pool, the pool risk is more or less equivalent to the tokens risks that constitute that pool.